FormidableLabs/victory/docs/victory-scatter/ecology.md

 VictoryScatter animates with [VictoryAnimation][] as data changes when an `animate` prop is provided.
 VictoryScatter defines a set of default transition behaviors for entering and exiting data nodes.
 Provide `onExit` and `onEnter` via the animate prop to define custom enter and exit transitions.
-Values returned from `before` and `after` functions will alter the data prop of entering. and exiting nodes.
+Values returned from `before` and `after` functions will alter the data prop of entering and exiting nodes.
 In the example below, the opacity of the entering nodes is set to 0.3, so that the transition is more apparent.

 ```playground_norender
 class App extends React.Component {